GilbertC-Analyst/Crypto_Analysis_Personal_Project/README.md

 This project analyzes the relationship between crypto prices (BTC, ETH, ADA) and the S&P 500, incorporating quantitative easing (QE) and tightening (QT) policies by examining the U.S. Federal Reserve's total assets.

 Key methodologies include:
-SQL for data storage, cleaning, and analysis
-Power BI for visualization and insights
+SQL (PostgreSQL) for data storage, cleaning, and analysis Power BI for visualization and insights
 Excel for data preprocessing and merging